leolopes2001/leolopes2001/README.md

 - 🚀 Student at PUC Minas
 - 📫 My email: leomartins2001@gmail.com

-### 📊 2025 Goals:

-- 🌱 Keep learning from people and resources.

-- 🌎 Connect with people and explore new places.

-- 🎯 Create a project applying gained knowledge and new technologies.

-- 🚀 Improve leadership skills.

 ### ⚡ Technologies:

 These are some of the technologies and tools I use: